 - Obtain a contract that provides specific details about the arrangement.

 Remember, there’s no set formula for when respite is needed or what type is best.
 It may be a phone call with a friend while your loved one naps, or it could be a weekend away with your spouse.
 The possibilities are as unique as you and your situation.
-Any type of respite can be considered successful if your loved one continues to receive quality care and supervision in your absence and you get a well-deserved break.
+Any type of respite can be considered successful if your loved one continues to receive quality care and supervision in your absence, allowing you to get a well-deserved break.